RIPAGlobal/scimitar/README.md

     return nil
   end

-  # The attributes in the SCIM section below include a reference to this
+  # The attributes in this example include a reference to the same hypothesised
-  # hypothesised 'Group' model, same as the HABTM relationship above.
+  # 'Group' model as in the HABTM relationship above.
+In this case, in order to
-  # In this case, in order to filter by `groups.value` or `groups`, the
+  # filter by "groups" or "groups.value", the 'column' entry must reference the
+  # Group model's ID column as an AREL attribute as shown below, and the SCIM
-  # SCIM controller `storage_scope` has to introduce a join with Groups.
+  # controller's #storage_scope implementation must also introduce a #join with
+  # ':groups' - see the "Queries & Optimisations" section below.
   #
   def self.scim_queryable_attributes
     return {